Calypso Bush Bean (Orca) (Wolverine)

 Approximately 30 seeds per pack.

-Orca Beans (Phaseolus vulgaris), also known as Calypso Beans or Yin Yang Beans, are a unique and visually striking variety of heirloom dry beans.
+Calypso Bush Beans (Phaseolus vulgaris), also known as Orca Beans, and Wolverine or Yin Yang Beans, are a unique and visually striking variety of heirloom dry beans.
+The Calypso bean originated in the Caribbean over 400 years ago.
 Their name derives from their distinctive black and white pattern, resembling the markings of an orca whale or a yin-yang symbol.
-Mild and creamy, with a slightly earthy taste.
-Holds its shape well when cooked.
+Mild and creamy, with a slightly earthy taste, and holds its color well when cooked.
 Ideal for soups, stews, casseroles, and salads.
 They absorb flavors well and are versatile in a variety of dishes.
 Often soaked before cooking to reduce cooking time and improve digestibility.
 High in protein, dietary fiber, and essential nutrients like folate, iron, and potassium.
 Low in fat and cholesterol-free, making them a healthy addition to any diet.

 Bean Physical Description: The beans are small to medium-sized and oval in shape with a smooth and glossy texture.
 Their color pattern is black and white halves, often with a clear delineation.
 Some beans may also have a few spots or speckles.

-Plant Characteristics: Phaseolus vulgaris is the common bean species, and Orca Beans grow on bush-type plants.
-Typically, compact and easy to grow, making them suitable for small gardens.
+Plant Characteristics: Phaseolus vulgaris is the common bean species and grow on bush-type plants.
+They are typically compact and easy to grow, making them suitable for small gardens.
 They produce small white or light-colored flowers.

 Growing Conditions: Plant after the last frost when the soil has warmed to at least 60°F (15°C).
 Beans are frost-sensitive, so ensure no frost risk.
 Prefers well-drained soil rich in organic matter and full sun for optimal growth.
 A slightly acidic to neutral pH (6.0–7.0) is ideal.
 Loosen the soil to a depth of 6–8 inches to allow good root penetration.